Diffusion Action Segmentation: Experiments

-To illustrate the refinement process along the denoising steps, the step-wise results for a video from 50Salads are visualized in Fig.~\ref{fig:vis-iterative}.
-The model refines an initial random noise sequence to generate the final action prediction in a progressive manner.
+\textbf{Qualitative Result.} To illustrate the refinement process along the denoising steps, the step-wise results for a video from 50Salads are visualized in Fig.~\ref{fig:vis-iterative}.
+The model refines an initial random noise sequence to generate the final action prediction in an iterative manner.
 For example, as in the black box in Fig.~\ref{fig:vis-iterative}, the segment of `cut cucumber' is broken up by `cut tomato' and `peel cucumber', which share similar visual representations.
 After a number of iterations, the relation between these actions is constructed and the error is gradually corrected.
 Finally, a continuous segment of `cut cucumber' can be properly predicted.